 So, how old do you have to be to get a hardship license in Texas?

-15 is the youngest age in which Texas will grant a person a hardship license.
-However, it is possible to apply for early enrollment in the required driver training class when only 14.
+15 years old is the youngest age in which a Texas license office will grant teen drivers a hardship license.
+However, it is possible to apply for early enrollment in the required Texas driver training class when only 14 years old.

 The fees are standard, ranging from $16 to $25.

-Teens with a hardship license cannot drive whenever and wherever they want.
-Since the state issues these permits based on claimed necessity, the minor must be driving only when performing duties related to the specified familial or individual hardship.
+Teens with a hardship license cannot partake in defensive driving whenever and wherever they want like they could with a regular Texas driver license.
+Since the state issues these permits based on claimed necessity, the minor must only use this restricted license when performing duties related to the specified familial or individual hardship.